Remote Printing – Run your printers while away from home or the office

 Turning the Printer and and Printing

-I run my printers off a WiFi smart power strip.
+I run my printers off a WIFI Smart power strip.
+Since I wrote this article, there are some more sophisticated ones out there like this surge protector, or a smaller, less expensive version.
 This power strip lets me power on each 3D Printer separately, using an app on my smartphone.
 It uses the app called Jinvoo Smart to control the 4 power outlets, or the USB.
 That brings me to my biggest complaint, that the USB is all on or all off.

 That also brings me to my remote printing setup, I use Octoprint (You can read more about setting it up, and running your 3D Printer off it, from this previous article).
 As you can see in the photo above, I use Octoprint to run my computer.
 It allows me to monitor the print jobs remotely, to make sure they don’t fail.
 Plus, in this instance, I can remotely fire up my 3D Printer and have it start from a location that is not home.

 Wyze Cams – Remotely monitor a printer, or print farm

 I use a Wyze Cam that I recently received to monitor my print room.
 I first heard about them in this article from Inov 3D and decided to give it a try.
 (It was also $5 with an Amazon Alexa device I ordered).
 The first one I received was a basic cam.
 It worked great.
 I have since upgraded to the Wyze Cam Pan, allowing me to “look around” the room.
 This is pretty cool, since I can mount it in a central location and monitor the room.
 They can record video, or even time lapses which are pretty cool.
 They are not quite as integrated as an Octopi would be, but they do allow me to remotely monitor my printer setup, and that includes printers I have not set up with Octoprint yet.
 The Wyze cameras are really simple to set up (probably the simplest IOT device I own.